macbuse/macbuse.github.io/notes.md

 from a geodesic

 Horocycles are particular in that they are the limit of smilies of pheres  and of equidistant curves as the center or the geodesic respectively tends to an ideal point.

+## Counting problems

+Given a discrete group $\Gamma$ of isometries of the hyperbolic plane one can ask various counting questions:

+- counting the number of orbit points in a given region
+    - inside a circle of radius $r$
+    - inside a horosphere of given size
+- counting the number of closed geodesics of length less than a given bound

+The asymptotic behaviour of these counting functions is related to the geometry of the quotient space $\Gamma \backslash \mathbb{H}$.If the quotient has finite area then the counting functions grow exponentially with the exponent equal to $1$ whereas if the area is infinite then the growth rate is related to the Hausdorff dimension of the limit set of $\Gamma$.

+Here we are interested in the case where $\Gamma$ is the modular group $SL(2, \mathbb{Z})$ or one of its congruence subgroups.